mateuszbaran/CovarianceEstimation.jl/README.md

 * HAC
 * ...

+For HAC (and other estimators of covariance of coefficient of regression models) you can currently use the [CovarianceMatrices.jl](https://github.com/gragusa/CovarianceMatrices.jl) package.

 ## Comparison to existing libraries

 Rough benchmarks are run over random matrices of various sizes (`40x20, 20x40, 400x200, 200x400`).